Financial Aid Programs

 Parent Loan for Undergraduate Students (PLUS)

 The PLUS loan is available to parents of dependent students to help meet remaining costs of education.
 Maximum eligibility is total cost of education minus financial aid.
-Interest is the parent's responsibility and is calculated at a fixed rate of 7.9 percent.

 Join the Northeast Community College Financial Aid Office as a fan!